jfimbett/jfimbett.github.io/about.md

 ### Education

 - Ph.D. in Finance (Universitat Pompeu Fabra and Barcelona Graduate School of Economics) 2016-2021
 - Visiting Ph.D.
-Student in Finance (The Wharton School) January-July 2020
+Student in Finance (The Wharton School at the University of Pennsylvania) January-June 2020
 - M.Res. in Finance (Universitat Pompeu Fabra) 2015-2016
 - M.Sc. in Finance (Barcelona Graduate School of Economics) 2014-2015
 - Minor in Mathematics (Universidad de los Andes) 2010-2013